tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hats.md

 path1: /publishingapis.html
 ---

-In contrast to [docs-as-code tools](pubapis_docs_as_code), help authoring tools (HATs) refer to the common toolset often used by technical writers.
+In contrast to [docs-as-code tools](pubapis_docs_as_code.html), help authoring tools (HATs) refer to the common toolset often used by technical writers.
 Common HATs include MadCap Flare, Adobe Robohelp, Author-it, and more.
 You can use these tools to create API documentation.
 There are pros and cons with HATs.

-{% if site.target == "web" %}
+{% if site.format == "web" %}
 * TOC
 {:toc}
 {% endif %}